-How to Enable Automatic Shutdown / Hibernate on idle on Ubuntu
+Enable Automatic Shutdown / Hibernate when idle on Ubuntu

 Unlike laptop lid close action, it’s easy to tell Ubuntu to shutdown or hibernate automatically when reached idle timeout.

-In all current Ubuntu releases, including Ubuntu 18.04, Ubuntu 20.04, and Ubuntu 21.04 running with the default GNOME desktop, you can enable ‘Automatic Suspend‘ feature in Power Settings easily.
+In all current Ubuntu releases, including Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04, and Ubuntu 24.04 running with the default GNOME desktop, you can enable ‘Automatic Suspend‘ feature in Power Settings easily.

 What if you want to power off, hibernate, or even log-out Ubuntu after it reached inactivity timeout?
 Here’s how to do this in two ways.